Trek to Chandranahan Lake and Buran Ghati Pass

 Day 05: Litham to Dhunda

 Another refreshing morning in the meadows of Pabbar valley.
 We packed our backpacks after relishing breakfast.
 As of today, the trail will leave the green grasslands of Litham and loom over a monochrome setting of grey and white.
-It becomes extraordinary where Pabbar River is no longer a gently descending stream.
+It becomes extraordinary when the Pabbar River is no longer a gently descending stream.

 We crossed the virulent stream and continued to a sharper ascent until the trail got into a U shaped gorge valley to get the first view of the Buran Ghati.
 The most challenging part of the trek is to reach the top of the ridge following the shepherd trail.
 The beauty of an alpine mountain zone, Dhunda, can be enjoyed after the thrilling climb of around two hours.

-There is a clear view of Buran Ghati that takes us to a moment for the splendour of the Pass and the upcoming thrill.
+There is a clear view of Buran Ghati that takes us to a moment of the splendour of the Pass and the upcoming thrill.
 We enjoyed the dinner with the sunset as the temperature gradually dipped.
 Our team leader asked us to take as much rest as possible for the next day.

 Time: 6-7 hours